rhman-ibrahim/rhman-ibrahim/README.md

 ### Working Rules

-> All issues are created and tracked in the [rhman-ibrahim](https://github.com/rhman-ibrahim/rhman-ibrahim/issues) repository; project repositories only hold code.

-> Tasks must be clear, actionable, and testable before moving into “Do.”
+> [Tasks](https://github.com/users/rhman-ibrahim/projects/8) must be clear, actionable, and testable before moving into “Do.”

 1. A task moves to ***Doing*** only when it is actively being worked on.
 2. Once complete, tasks enter ***Testing*** to confirm correctness, stability, and integration.